Find out if you’re eligible and how much you can claim to cover wages for employees on temporary leave ('furlough') due to coronavirus (COVID-19).

 If contractually allowed, your employees are permitted to work for another employer whilst you have placed them on furlough.

 For any employer that takes on a new employee, the new employer should ensure they complete the starter checklist form correctly.
-If the employee is furloughed from another employment, they should complete Statement C.
+If the employee is furloughed from another employment, they should complete ‘statement C’ on the list.

 Before you claim